Help and housing for care leavers

 Your personal adviser should make sure you’re getting the right amount.
 It shouldn’t be less than you’d get from benefits.

-If you need extra money to buy things for your home once you’re 18, ask the council about applying for a setting up home allowance.
+If you need extra money to buy things for your home once you’re 18, ask the council about applying for a grant when you leave care.

 You can also ask your school or college about claiming a bursary or a hardship grant.